Partial duality of hypermaps: Partial duality

-From Definition \ref{def:pdual} it follows that the number of half-edges is preserved by the partial duality.
+\begin{proof} Because of the symmetry it is sufficient to prove the theorem in the case $S=V'$.
+From \cref{def:pdual} it follows that the number of half-edges is preserved by the partial duality.
 We need to make a bijection between half-edges of $\mathfrak{hm}$ and those of $\mathfrak{hm}^S$ such that the corresponding permutations are related as in the first equation of the theorem.

 Half-edges are attached to vertices.
 If a vertex does not belong to $S$ then the attachment of half-edges to it does not change with partial duality (Step 2).
 So for those half-edges the required bijection is the identity.